Events

 One of our goals as a Center is to engage SU faculty in conversation around the deeper questions of academic practice, based on national and international research into higher education.

 Events are open to ALL SU faculty.
-Check the callout boxes to the right of each event for further details.
+Check the callout boxes to the right of each event for further details around audience and modality.

 You can register for this quarter's sessions here or by following the links listed with each event.

-You can also download a flyer of all these sessions to post on your wall or door: 25SQ What's happening
+You can also download a flyer of all these sessions to post on your wall or door: 25FQ What's happening

 Community of Practice

-The Chairs' and Directors' Community of Practice is open to all current department chairs and chairs-elect, program directors and directors-elect.
+The Chairs' and Directors' Community of Practice is open to all current department chairs and program directors, as well as chairs- and directors-elect.

 We gather twice per quarter.